Hope For Those Living With Obesity

 Obese (Class III+) | >= 40 | - |

-Pharmaceuticals: Medical Management: In carefully selected patients, appropriate drug treatment can help with weight loss.
+Medical Management: In carefully selected patients, appropriate drug or surgical treatment can help with weight loss.
 Weight loss medicines have been approved by the Food and Drug Administration for both short- and long-term use.
 A person must be under continual medical supervision by a physician while taking such medicines.
 The medication and dosage are tailored individually to the patient.

-Surgery: Surgical therapy such as gastric bypass or gastric banding may be considered for someindividuals with obesity, who also have other chronic diseases such as high blood pressure, diabetes or sleep apnea, AND for whom dietary attempts at weight loss have not been successful.
-For more information on metabolic and bariatric surgery , visit the Metamor Institute, the first institute in the nation to offer an integrated and multidisciplinary approach in a single facility at the world-renowned Pennington Biomedical Research Center in Baton Rouge, LA.
+Surgery: Surgical therapy such as gastric bypass or gastric banding may be considered for a limited number of individuals with obesity, who also have other chronic diseases such as high blood pressure, diabetes or sleep apnea, AND for whom dietary attempts at weight loss maintenance not been successful.